 Do you love bubble tea?
-Personally, I can't walk past a bubble tea shop without suddenly craving one of their sweet ice-cold beverages dotted with chewy boba tapioca pearls.
-It's the most thirst-quenching snack I can think of!
+Personally, I can't walk past a bubble tea shop without suddenly craving one of these sweet, ice-cold beverages dotted with chewy boba tapioca pearls.
+It's the most thirst-quenching snack I can think of.
 Fortunately for my addiction, bubble tea is super easy to make at home.

 What's your favorite kind of bubble tea?

 How to Make Boba & Bubble Tea